 What happens if my Breeze Card gets damaged?

-You can swap a damaged Breeze Card for a replacement one without charge at the Transit Office.
+- You can swap your damaged Breeze Card for a new one without charge at the Transit Office.

 For more information on the new Breeze Card, please check our our brochure